ShaneDeir/ConceptsDreambooth/README.md

 This readme will be updated with a video guide once we finish version 2 of ConceptsDreambooth!
 That way the video will stay relevant.

-Feel free to reach out to me with any questions or suggestions!
+Feel free to reach out me with any questions or suggestions!
 I'm happy to develop what you might find useful!